 Taking advantage of digital platforms.
 Ryanair's reservation system operates under a hosting agreement with Navitaire which currently extends to November 2027.
 As part of the implementation of the reservation system, Navitaire developed an Internet booking facility.
 The Ryanair system allows Internet users to access its host reservation system and to make and pay for confirmed reservations in real time through the Ryanair.com website.
 The Company also has a mobile app which makes it simpler and easier for customers to book Ryanair flights.
 The website and app also offer customers the ability to add additional discretionary products on day of travel (e.g. checked bags, priority boarding, preferred seating and fast track).
-Ryanair has continued to invest in its website with the key features being personalization, a "My Ryanair" account, easier booking flow and more content.
+Ryanair has continued to invest in its website with the key features being personalization, a "My-Ryanair" account, easier booking flow and more content.
 These features make Ryanair's website faster, intuitive and fully responsive for mobile devices.
-The "My Ryanair" registration service, which allows customers to securely store their personal and payment details, has also significantly quickened the booking process and made it easier for customers to book a flight.
-Membership of "My Ryanair" is automatic for all bookings.
+The "MyRyanair" registration service, which allows customers to securely store their personal and payment details, has also significantly quickened the booking process and made it easier for customers to book a flight.
+Membership of "My-Ryanair" is automatic for all bookings.
 Ryanair will endeavor to continue to improve its website and mobile app through a series of ongoing upgrades.

 Commitment to safety.
 Safety is the primary priority of Ryanair.
-This commitment begins with the hiring and training of Ryanair's pilots, cabin crew, and maintenance personnel and includes a policy of maintaining its aircraft in accordance with the highest European industry standards.
-Ryanair has not had a single passenger or flight crew fatality as a result of an accident with one of its aircraft in its 38-year operating history.
+This commitment includes the hiring and training of Ryanair's pilots, cabin crew, and maintenance personnel and maintenance of its aircraft in accordance with Regulatory Requirements and the highest European industry standards.
+Ryanair has not had a single passenger or flight crew fatality as a result of an accident with one of its aircraft in its 39-year operating history.
 Although Ryanair seeks to maintain its fleet in a cost-effective manner, management does not seek to extend Ryanair's low-cost operating strategy to the areas of safety, maintenance, training or quality assurance.
-Routine aircraft maintenance and repair services are performed primarily by Ryanair, at Ryanair's main bases, but are also performed at other base airports by maintenance contractors approved under the terms of an EASA Part 145 and U.K. CAA approval.
+Routine aircraft maintenance and repair services are performed primarily by Ryanair, at Ryanair's main bases, but are also performed at other base airports by maintenance contractors approved under the terms of an EASA Part 145 and UK CAA approval.
 Ryanair currently performs the majority of heavy airframe maintenance in-house, but contracts with other parties who perform engine overhaul services and rotable repairs.
 Ryanair also outsources some heavy maintenance activity.
 These contractors also provide similar services to a number of other major European airlines.

 Enhancement of operating results through ancillary services.
 Ryanair distributes travel insurance, fast track services, parking and airport transfers, and accommodation services through its website and mobile app.
 Ryanair also offers car hire services via a contract with RentalCars.
-Ancillary revenues accounted for approximately 36% of Ryanair's total operating revenues in fiscal year 2023 and approximately 45% of Ryanair's total operating revenues in fiscal year 2023 and approximately 45% of Ryanair's total operating revenues in fiscal year 2023.
+Ancillary revenues accounted for over 30% of Ryanair's total operating revenues in both fiscal year 2024 and fiscal year 2023.
 See "-Ancillary Services" below and "Item 5.
-Operating and Financial Review and Prospects-Results of Operations-Fiscal Year 2023 Compared with Fiscal Year 2022-Ancillary Revenues" for additional information.
+Operating and Financial Review and Prospects-Results of Operations-Fiscal Year 2022 Compared with Fiscal Year 2023-Ancillary Revenues" for additional information.